ramzibou0735/aerial-autonomy-stack/README.md

 - Determine how to inteactively send rates, attitude, trajectory, velocity, acceleration references for Offboard/Guided modes
 - Create and implement vision/control node

-- Double check mutex and sleep use in px4_interface and ardupilot_interface
+- Double check mutex and sleep use in px4_interface and ardupilot_interface (especially new reads in actions)
 - Before release, make sure that for all maps, all vehicles, a simple autonomous takeoff example works with up to 3 vehicles with sensors
 - Remove PX4 MPC acceleration limit